ikerUrle/ikerUrle/README.md

 ![ikerUrle header image](/header_image.png)

 I'm a Sofware Engineer who is passionate about FOSS projects, currently looking to collaborate!!
-I enjoy working with Python and I am learning FullStack Development right now!
+I enjoy working with Python and Web Technologies.

+Learning FullStack Development right now and thinking whether starting #100daysOfCode is a good idea.

 ## Contact me: